Pothole paradise: Waka Kotahi calls for caution on Hawke's Bay highways

 The remaining northbound lane at the site 5.5km north of Raupunga is now under traffic light control with a 30km/h temporary speed limit in place.

-NZTA Hawke's Bay System Manager Maintenance and Operations Martin Colditz said the subsidence looks to be the result of heavy and sustained rainfall and warned: "This will not be a quick-fix and people should expect the road to remain single-lane for some time."
+NZTA Hawke's Bay system manager of maintenance and operations Martin Colditz said the subsidence looks to be the result of heavy and sustained rainfall and warned: "This will not be a quick-fix and people should expect the road to remain single-lane for some time."

-It will need to undertake investigations to understand the underlying cause before it is able to identify and progress design for the appropriate fix.
+It will need to investigate to understand the underlying cause before it is able to identify and progress design for the appropriate fix.

-"Engineering resource is significantly stretched across the country at the moment due to the large number of weather and geological events"
+"Engineering resource is significantly stretched across the country at the moment due to the large number of weather and geological events," Colditz said.

 "This means we don't yet have a timeframe for repair, but will keep the community informed as work on this progresses."

-It's another blow for the 116km of SH2 from Napier to Wairoa, which included single-laning and speed limits on the Esk River bridge near the SH5 intersection between Bay View and Whirinaki.
+It's another blow for the 116km of SH2 from Napier to Wairoa, which included single-lanes and speed limits on the Esk River bridge near the SH5 intersection between Bay View and Whirinaki.

 A stretch of the Hawke's Bay Expressway, from Longlands to Pakowhai Rds, was included in the caution.